 Frequently Asked Questions

-McLean Track is a youth track program for kids age 5 through 8th grade (ages 13-14).
+MYTF is a youth track program for kids in 1st through 8th grade.
 We offer Spring and Fall seasons.
 Spring is focused on traditional track and field events.
-Fall provides exposure to cross country events (1k, 2K, 3K, 4K) as we alternate between cross country and track and field for our meets.
+Fall provides exposure to cross country events (1k, 2K, 3K, 4K) as we alternate between cross country and track and field meets.

 PLEASE NOTE: We are an ALL-VOLUNTEER organization and are always looking for people who want to help out with coaching or administrative tasks.
-With a program that now serves at least 350 children each season, we absolutely require parent participation!
+With a program that now serves at least 350 children each season, we absolutely rely on parent participation!

 We've tried to answer the most frequently asked questions below: